sagiadinos/garlic-player/src/README.md

 ## garlic-qml

-A Smil player feasibility study based on pure QML technologie with javascript objects.
-Not reconnomed for production
+A Smil player concept study based on pure QML technologie with javascript objects.
+Works only with images - Do not use it

 ## garlic-dummy

-Only a minimal "client" for testing the garlic-lib (e.g. responisbilitym memory leaks, etc)
+Only a minimal "client" for testing the garlic-lib (e.g. responsibility, memory leaks, etc)